 (2) "In many ways, COVID is just a metaphor," Cuomo intoned.
 Yes, he actually said this.
 He, being the governor of a state that has literally and non-metaphorically lost more than 32,000 people to the virus.
 This was an unfathomably ill-conceived line, which was somehow both scripted and approved.

 (3) "For all the pain and all the tears, our way worked.
 And it was beautiful," Cuomo said.
 Ah.
 So the claim is that New York's way -- which entailed shocking incompetence and dysfunction, lethal mismanagement, catastrophic nursing home policies, and brazen cover-ups -- "worked."
 New York has the highest COVID death toll in the nation by far and is neck-and-neck with New Jersey for the worst death rate.
 Horrifyingly, the virus ran its course in these places.
 Framing any of this as a "beautiful" success goes beyond mere tone-deafness.
 It's unforgivable and insulting.
-It's worse than "it is what it is," which was bad.
+It's worse than "

 All three of these observations signify opportunities for Republicans to aggressively counter one of the Democrats' recurring and potent themes.
 A more modest critique would be accurate and pretty damning, but as we saw from Kamala Harris last week, the opposition is overreaching (including their insistence on drawing a specious and anti-factual Ebola comparison).
 National Democrats have made the proactive choice to hold up Andrew Cuomo as their COVID champion, and the party's nominee has endorsed this coronation: